COMOKIT/COMOKIT-Website/docs/docs/headless.md

 ## Introduction

+COMOKIT has also be developped to be runned in [headless mode](https://en.wikipedia.org/wiki/Headless_software).
+To do so, it's using the [GAMA Headless](https://gama-platform.github.io/wiki/Headless) feature which allows to run GAMA on a server without graphical interfaces.

-[GAMA Headless mode](https://gama-platform.github.io/wiki/Headless) allows to run GAMA without Graphical interfaces.
-We developped some scripts allowing this configuration.
+To simplify this usage, we developped some tools allowing this configuration.

+## Getting started

 - First, download the scripts from the [COMOKIT-HPC repository](https://github.com/COMOKIT/COMOKIT-HPC) or the direct link to clone the repository [here](https://github.com/COMOKIT/COMOKIT-HPC.git)
 - decompress the downloaded archive